 The answer is that we have no way of knowing unless we observe our trainees on the job…and over time.
 In other words, are our trainees really putting their training into practice consistently?

 So, another part of evaluating training programs is to build in a series of structured observations.
 Employees should be made aware that they can be observed and evaluated as they naturally go about their usual duties, rather than special dates and times being set up.
 Although this can be uncomfortable at first, people get used to it, and this method encourages them to use more of their training on a continuous basis.

 Make sure that employees are given a copy of their observation results.
 In addition, the results should show both the employee’s strengths and suggested points for improvement.

-Level 4: Putting it all together
+4th Training Evaluation Question: Putting it all together

 Looking at the big picture, what is the ROI of your company training programs?

 For example, has customer service improved by the percentage you aimed for?
 Are factory-floor accidents down by your target figure?
 Company-wide (or department-wide), are more projects meeting their deadlines in a statistically significant way?

 There is no cookie-cutter, “one size fits all” method for calculating your organization’s training ROI.
 The best way to make an accurate calculation is by creating S.M.A.R.T. training goals as a first step in developing your training program.